 Only complete, undeformed adult TMTs were measured, so that there were no artifacts due to breakage or ontogeny.
 We measured specimens with digital metric calipers.
 Three dimensions were measured (Fig. 1): maximum shaft length between the longest proximal-distal ends of the TMT; midshaft anteroposterior thickness of the TMT; and midshaft transverse width of the TMT.
-Unlike the fossil mammal collections in the Page Museum, bird fossils are not separated in the trays or in the drawers by pit, but mixed together with samples from all the different pits, so we searched the Excel database for all RLB birds by the pit number first.
+Unlike the fossil mammal collections in the La Brea Tar Pits Museum, bird fossils are not separated in the trays or in the drawers by pit, but mixed together with samples from all the different pits, so we searched the Excel database for all RLB birds by the pit number first.
 This was to avoid measuring specimens from pits like Pit 16, which has problematic, widely scattered radiocarbon ages (Marcus and Berger, 1984; O’Keefe et al., 2009), and so could not be used in our study.
 For unknown reasons, Pit 16 produces a high percentage of the bird bones from RLB (Howard, 1962), but the dating is too poor to be used in a temporal sequence study like this.

 Once the pit dates had been added to the spreadsheet, we performed basic statistical analysis using Excel and R for each sample for a well-dated pit.
 We then tested the samples for normality using the Shapiro-Wilk method.
 Since most of the data were non-parametric, we used the Kruskal-Wallis test to determine whether each sample was from the pooled mean of all other measurements.
 Time-series measurements were also fit to evolutionary models (directional random walk, unidirectional random walk, and stasis) in R using the paleoTS package.